-Obviously these companies will try to convince consumers to buy in to connected machines from the same brand rather than shop across the category.
+Obviously these companies will try to convince consumers to buy into connected devices from the same brand rather than shop across the category.
 The big advantage for those companies that succeed in making the right connected machines, is that upgrades can be simply plugged in to existing devices therefore keeping customers' loyal and potentially happy to stay with the brand long term.
 The new services, however, do not only provide new opportunities but also new obligations.
 For instance to convince the consumers these companies must assure the consumers that any data they share with their connected appliances will be handled securely.

-2.1.6.
+2.1.5.
 EMERGING BUSINESS MODELS RELATED TO THE INTERNET OF THINGS

-In its report "Monetizing the Internet of Things: Extracting Value from the Connectivity Opportunity"23 Capgemini Consulting indicates that there are four distinct business models that are emerging (Figure 6):
+In its report "Monetizing the Internet of Things: Extracting Value from the Connectivity Opportunity" Capgemini Consulting indicates that there are four distinct business models that are emerging (Figure 6):

 - 1. "Hardware Premium" is the most basic form of business model.
 Organizations add connectivity options to an existing or new product and offer remote device management in the form of mobile apps.
 This basic level of connectivity and control enables organizations to charge a premium for their product. - 2.
 The service model offers a recurring revenue stream and, more importantly, creates a relationship with the customer long after they have purchased a product. - 3.
 Connected devices generate large volumes of sensor data.
 For many organizations, the ability to capture, package and sell this data offers a potential business model.
-Once this data has been aggregated and anonymized, organizations can choose to sell it raw, package insights from it or monetize it using advertising. - 4.
-The IoT thrives in a connected ecosystem the bigger the ecosystem, the greater is the value generated for all stakeholders.
-In an ecosystem, the focus is not on selling a product or a service, but on providing a shared platform to other players in the ecosystem hardware manufacturers, software developers, service providers and related stakeholders.
-In such a model, the platform promoter ideally makes money from both, end customers as well as other platform users.
-Platform users pay the promoter for listing and the promoter also gets a share whenever a product is sold to the end customer on the platform.
+Once this data has been aggregated and anonymized, organizations can choose to sell it raw, package insights from it or monetize it using advertising.